Deterministic Equations for Feedback Control of Open Quantum Systems: Abstract

 \section{Abstract}

 Feedback control in open quantum dynamics is crucial for the advancement of various coherent platforms.
-For a proper theoretical description, however, most feedback schemes rely on stochastic trajectories, which require significant statistical sampling and lack analytical insight.
-Currently, only a handful of deterministic feedback master equations exist in the literature.
-In this letter we derive a set of deterministic equations for describing feedback schemes based on generic causal signals.
-Our formulation is phrased in terms of sequentially applied quantum instruments, and is therefore extremely general, recovering various known results in the literature as particular cases.
-We then specialize this result to the case of quantum jumps and derive a new deterministic equation that allows for feedback based on the channel of the last jump, as well as the time since the last jump occurred.
-The strength of this formalism is illustrated with a detailed study of population inversion of a qubit using coherent drive and feedback, where our formalism allows all calculations to be performed analytically.
+However, currently only a handful of feedback master equations exist in the literature, which are restricted to specific types of feedback.
+In this letter we first introduce a unifying framework, based on a single general equation, that describes all possible feedback schemes in sequentially (and continuously) measured systems, and from which all previous results follow.
+Next, we specialize it to the case of quantum jumps and introduce a new type of feedback based on the channel of the last detected jump, as well as the time elapsed since it occurred.
+Our description is experimentally grounded, and naturally allows for the introduction of realistic effects, such as time-delays in the feedback loop.
+We illustrate our results with two time-dependent feedback protocols conditioned on quantum-jump detections: one achieving population inversion of a two-level system against a thermal bath, and another enabling real-time reversal of quantum transitions, both admitting steady-state solutions.